eschnett/asdf-cxx/README.rst

   most errors.

 Other minor limitations are:
+- Non-YAML Comments (using a `//` key) are ignored, and there is no way to generate such comments when writing ASDF files.
+- Integers using more than 52 bits are not rejected.
 - The block index is not used; instead, it is always re-created.
 - Output files cannot be padded.
 - The ASDF standard requires that certain maps are output in a certain